 Hair root discomfort is a debilitating condition that has an impact on one’s daily life.
-When combing your hair, you may experience tingling, burning, or simply an unpleasant sensation that is not only uncomfortable but also perplexing.
+When combing your hair, you may experience tingling, burning, or simply an unpleasant sensation that is uncomfortable and perplexing.
 The acute pain may appear to be coming from your hair, but it is actually coming from your scalp’s nerves.

 The majority of scalp discomfort goes away on its own or with the help of medicine.
 Scalp discomfort, on the other hand, might be an indication of another underlying illness in some circumstances.
 While there are no blood cells or nerves in the hair shaft, there are numerous little nerve endings in the roots of your hair follicles that are sensitive.
 This demonstrates that the scalp can hurt for a variety of reasons.
 Here are the most common causes of this problem.